cybercomgroup/fintech-hack/README.md

 A MetaMask faucet if you connect your MetaMask to your geth you can use this address on Chrome: https://faucet.metamask.io/

+To use MetaMask faucet, you need to connect MetaMask to your Mist account using account import in MetaMask and point it to the private key file of Geth.

 If it doesn't work, you need to use Rinkeby testnet faucet instead: https://www.rinkeby.io/#faucet

 Note that in that case you need to use rinkeby testnet in Geth and Mist as well.